chmduquesne/rollinghash/README.md

 h2.Roll(b) // inlined (fast)
 ```

-### Do not use a 64 bytes window with Buzhash for CDC
+### Buzhash CDC: avoid window sizes that are multiples of the word size

 When using `buzhash32` or `buzhash64` for Content Defined Chunking, do NOT
 choose a window length that is a multiple of the word size (32 for